tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-4.md

 * The concept of a maximum margin hyperplane only applies to classification.
-However, support vector machine algorithms have been developed for numeric prediction that share many of the properties encountered in the classification case: they produce a model that can usually be expressed in terms of a few support vec- tors and can be applied to nonlinear problems using kernel functions.
+However, support vector machine algorithms have been developed for numeric prediction that share many of the properties encountered in the classification case: they produce a model that can usually be expressed in terms of a few support vectors and can be applied to nonlinear problems using kernel functions.

 * As with linear regression, the basic idea of SVR is to find a function that approximates the training points with